jinnycho/jinnycho-blog/src/writings/funfact/animals/honeybadger.md

 ![honeybadger_w_snake 1 alt ><](https://cdn.jwplayer.com/v2/media/CpXdNWGV/poster.jpg?width=480)

 The snakes they eat are not just average venomous snakes though.
 They are one of the deadliest snakes on earth.
-It only takes two drops of black mamba venom to kill an adult human, while a single bite from a King Cobra can take down an elephant.
+It only takes two drops of black mamba venom to kill an adult human, and a single bite from a King Cobra can take down an elephant.

 Our honey badgers are not afraid.
 They usually attack the snake's head, fall into a deep, hour long sleep, then wake up all refreshed to finish the rest of the snake.

 ![honeybadger_w_snake 2 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/honeybadger4.gif?raw=true)

 ### 5. They are smart
-They're not only fearless fighters, but they are thinkers too.
-A lot of zoos and shelters are having hard time because they keep escaping using any available tool.
+The world is unfair because they're very smart too.
+A lot of shelters have been having hard time because they keep escaping using any available tool.
 Some people think they might be one of the smartest animals.

 ![honey_badger 1 alt ><](https://github.com/jinnycho/jinnycho.github.io/blob/main/src/assets/photos/honeybadger1.gif?raw=true)